A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 flowchart TD

-start["What kind of work do you want to do?"] --> q1{"Waiting for external I/O?"}
+start["The work you want to do"] --> q1{"Waiting on external I/O?"}

-q1 -- "Yes" --> p1["Await the async API directly"]
+q1 -- "Yes" --> p1["await the async API directly"]

-q1 -- "No" --> q2{"Heavy CPU work?"}
+q1 -- "No" --> q2{"Heavy CPU computation?"}

 q2 -- "Yes" --> q3{"Where does it run?"}

-q3 -- "UI event / desktop app" --> p2["Consider Task.Run"]
+q3 -- "UI event / desktop" --> p2["Consider Task.Run"]

-q3 -- "ASP.NET Core request" --> p3["Do not wrap it in Task.Run<br/>If needed, move it to a worker or queue"]
+q3 -- "ASP.NET Core request" --> p3["Do not wrap in Task.Run<br/>If needed, move to a worker or queue"]

-q2 -- "No" --> q4{"Multiple pieces of work?"}
+q2 -- "No" --> q4{"Handling multiple jobs?"}

-q4 -- "Wait for all" --> p5["Task.WhenAll"]
+q4 -- "Wait for all to finish" --> p5["Task.WhenAll"]

-q4 -- "Use the first winner" --> p6["Task.WhenAny"]
+q4 -- "Use whichever finishes first" --> p6["Task.WhenAny"]

-q4 -- "There are many items" --> p7["Parallel.ForEachAsync<br/>or SemaphoreSlim"]
+q4 -- "Many items" --> p7["Parallel.ForEachAsync<br/>or SemaphoreSlim"]

-q4 -- "Need ordered flow" --> p8["Channel<T>"]
+q4 -- "Process in order" --> p8["Channel<T>"]

-q4 -- "Need fixed interval" --> p9["PeriodicTimer"]
+q4 -- "Fixed interval" --> p9["PeriodicTimer"]

-q4 -- "Need progressive stream" --> p10["IAsyncEnumerable<T>"]
+q4 -- "Sequential stream" --> p10["IAsyncEnumerable<T>"]

-This is the most basic pattern.
+This is the most fundamental pattern.

 public async Task<string> LoadTextAsync(string path, CancellationToken cancellationToken)